Chiel-CBTC/test-playground/README.md

 ## Tips

-- The authentication state is reused across all tests, so you only need to login once
+- Each client has isolated authentication state that is reused across tests
-- Screenshots are automatically saved to `screenshots/address-tests/` for each test
+- Screenshots are automatically saved to `screenshots/` directory
 - Use `page.pause()` in any test to debug interactively
-- The `.auth/` directory is gitignored to keep credentials safe
+- All `.auth/` directories are gitignored to keep credentials safe
-- Always use `--` before `-g` when running tests through npm scripts
+- Always use `--` before additional flags when running tests through npm scripts
-- Tests run serially (1 at a time) by default for easier debugging
+- **Tests run headless with 6 parallel workers by default** for maximum speed
+- Use headed mode (`test:action:headed`) to see browser during execution
-- Use `test:parallel` for faster execution when running many tests
+- Use serial mode (`test:action:serial`) when debugging specific issues
+- The `clients/_template/` directory provides a starting point for adding new clients
+- Each client can have its own base URL, authentication flow, and test data